jdcloudcom/en/documentation/Storage-and-CDN/CDN/API-Reference/CDN-Open-API/Status-code-reference-table.md

 ERROR_DOMAINTYPE(23, "Accelerated domain name type error, must be one among web, download and vod"),

-ERROR_DOMAIN_SOURCETYPE(24, “Back-to-origin type error, must be one among ips, domain and oss"),
+ERROR_DOMAIN_SOURCETYPE(24, "Back-to-origin type error, must be one among ips, domain and oss"),

 ERROR_SOURCE(25, "Back-to-origin data must be in json array format"),